 You should take advantage of a 401(k) if you have access to one.
 Fund your 401(k) to get the maximum matching dollars, then consider an IRA.
-An IRA is a great way to supplement your savings and pay off debts.
+An IRA is a great way to supplement your savings and pay off debt.
 If you don’t have a company match, go directly to an IRA and contribute up to the limit.
 Then, fund your 401(k) for the pre-tax benefit it offers.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.